 About This Dancerie

-This Dancerie explores Paris as the site of a queer century lived in public in a multi-event, multi-site, multi-media project that explores the ways in which gay men have created public expressions of desire despite prohibitions against the manifestation of those aspects of their lives in two world capitals: Paris and New York.
+This Dancerie is a multi-event, multi-site, multi-media cycle of projects that explores the ways in which gay men have created public expressions of desire despite prohibitions against the manifestation of those aspects of their lives in two world capitals: Paris and New York.

 In a series of projects spanning several years, This Dancerie will seek to:

 illuminate transitions in identity that evolve for cisgender males over the course of a century, moving from the modern construct of the homosexual to current articulations of “queerness;”

 look at the persistence of public expressions of identity that defy binary gender definition across the century;

 reflect the critical social events that have had an impact on “queer” lives ranging from wars to public health crises to liberation struggles to fashion and entertainment;

 reflect changing technologies that have supported notions of self actualization while challenging policies and practices that have defined standards of public decency.

 This Dancerie’s Artistic Director and Executive Producer is Tony Whitfield.
-Each work in the series that will constitute This Dancerie will be conceived, written, directed and produced by Whitfield in collaboration with teams of artists, performers and technicians based in Paris and New York.
+Each work in the series that will constitute This Dancerie will be conceived, written, directed and produced by Whitfield in collaboration with teams of artists, performers technicians and storytellers based in Paris and New York.
 Each work in the Dancerie cycle will have a team specifically assembled to meet its artistic demands.

-All of the This Dancerie’s constituent parts are and have been conceived and developed with the goal of presentations in Paris and New York, as well as other cities with the desire of creating contexts for discussion that have international implications in a framework that encourages analysis and comparison.
-Toward that end, international creative teams are being engaged various collaborative activities that are integral to each project’s realization.
+All of This Dancerie’s constituent parts are and have been conceived and developed with the goal of presentations in Paris and New York, as well as other cities with the desire of creating contexts for discussion that have international implications in a framework that encourages analysis and comparison.
+Toward that end, international creative teams are being engaged for various collaborative activities that are integral to each project’s realization.

-- Please note that all projects discussed herein are in development and dependent upon the acquisition of rights for the use of work(s) by artists other than Tony Whitfield.
+Please note that all projects discussed herein are in development and dependent upon the acquisition of rights for the use of work(s) by artists other than Tony Whitfield.

 *at urbandictionary.com the word dancerie (dancery) is defined as ” Any establishment in which music is played and dancing is likely to occur, such as a bar, nightclub, or strip joint.” and a “…word that Mary J. Blige invented,” meaning a “dance club, night club, or ghetto bar.”
 Used here, it describes a social environment where two or more individuals engage in ritualistic, inventive interaction. see https://www.youtube.com/watch?v=znlFu_lemsU&list=RDznlFu_lemsU#t=0